Md-Gulzeesh/Weather-app/README.md

 # Weather-app
-This app shows real-time weather reports.
+This app shows real-time weather reports according to the user's current location.
+This app includes search functionality, which allows the user to access weather information for other locations.
 ## Live Link: (https://weather-app-with-embedded-map.netlify.app/).

 ## Landing Page